quic/cloud-ai-sdk/tutorials/README.md

 Tutorials are Jupyter notebools designed to walk the developer through the Cloud AI inference workflow.
 The tutorials are split into 2 categories - CV and NLP.
-The inference workflow for the CV and NLP are quite similar.
+Overall, the inference workflow for the CV and NLP are quite similar.
+The differences are primarily related to the usage of the tools in Cloud AI SDK.

 # Pre-requisites
 Install qaic python package <br>